box/box-typescript-sdk-gen/docs/shieldInformationBarriers.md

 ### Arguments

 - shieldInformationBarrierId `string`
   - The ID of the shield information barrier.
-  - Used as `shield_information_barrier_id` in path `path` of the API call
+Example: "1910967"
 - headers `GetShieldInformationBarrierByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getShieldInformationBarrierById method

 ### Returns